Liu Guoxuan

-Liu Guoxuan (1628-1693) was the Wuping Marquis and a 17th-century military officer of the Kingdom of Tungning based in Taiwan.
+Liu Guoxuan (1628–1693) was the Wuping Marquis and a 17th-century military officer of the Kingdom of Tungning based in Taiwan.
 He fought all over the island of Taiwan and the nearby mainland.
 He also commanded the Penghu defense during the Battle of Penghu.

 Early life

 Liu Guoxuan was born in the mountain town of Sidu on the borders of Changting, Fujian and Ruijin, Jiangxi.
 When he was 18, he went to Zhangzhou, Fujian to join the army under Lin Shiyong, first as a soldier and then the commander of the city gate.
 He admired Zheng Chenggong's deeds very much.
 Liu conspired with Lin Shiyong against their commanding general to help Zheng Chenggong take the city of Zhangzhou.

 Career in Tungning

 In 1659, Liu Guoxuan accompanied Zheng Chenggong to fight south of the Yangtze River.
 He also participated in the siege of Fort Zeelandia.
 After Zheng Chenggong's death, Liu was deployed around the island by Zheng Jing, the new ruler.
 In 1674, Liu took advantage of the Revolt of the Three Feudatories and attacked the mainland, taking a lot of land.
 Finally, in 1680, the Three Feudatories were soon-to-be defeated and Zheng Jing's army was defeated in Fujian.
 Liu Guoxuan had to rescue and retreat with Zheng Jing back to the Penghu islands.

 Liu Guoxuan became allies with Feng Xifan and together they successfully ousted rival official Chen Yonghua from the political arena in 1680.
 After Zheng Jing's death in 1681, they slandered Zheng Kezang in front of Queen Dowager Dong.
 They claimed that Zheng Kezang was not a biological son of Zheng Jing and subsequently they launched a coup to kill Zheng Kezang and seize power.
 The result of the coup was 12-year-old Zheng Keshuang taking the throne.
-He was made the Wuping Marquis in 1681 and was put in charge of the military of Tangning.
+He was made the Wuping Marquis (武平侯) in 1681 and was put in charge of the military of Tungning.